 * It may be subjected to minor or major changes as my setup evolves

 stand alone audio files (no film, just sound).

 Uncompressed PCM (.wav or .aiff), preferably no less than 48 kHz, 24 bit.
 Interleaved or dual mono depending on what is to be done.
 Non-dithered audio.

-Please, always provide a film with a burnt in timecode to secure proper sync.
+Please, always provide a film with a burnt-in SMPTE timecode (aka.
+BITC, Burnt In Time Code) to secure proper sync.